 Matt’s background in international relations, urban planning, and landscape architecture informs his commitment to bring the benefits of design to more people.
-He previously served as Chapter Coordinator for the DC chapter of Architecture for Humanity, and he’s a member of the Potomac Yard Design Advisory Committee for the City of Alexandria, helping to shape development in a growing urban corridor.
+He previously served as Chapter Coordinator for the DC chapter of Architecture for Humanity and as a member of the Potomac Yard Design Advisory Committee for the City of Alexandria, helping to shape development in a growing urban corridor.

-Annie Varma is a Senior Associate with Lee and Associates, a landscape architecture firm based in Washington D.C.
 She holds a Master’s degree in Landscape Architecture with a minor in Cultural Heritage and Museum Practices from the University of Illinois at Urbana-Champaign, and a Bachelor’s degree in Architecture from India.
 Over the past 10 years as a professional, she has worked in diversified Landscape Architecture, Historic Preservation, and Architecture & Planning firms and brings the knowledge of Heritage Conservation and waterfront design based on her graduate study.
 She has published her work twice and actively pursues and researches green and sustainable initiatives, in both her urban design projects and professional development pursuits.
-Her current work includes a broad spectrum of projects ranging from mixed-use residential, playgrounds and parks, streetscape and public realm design, and master planning projects.
+Her most recent work includes a broad spectrum of projects ranging from mixed-use residential, playgrounds and parks, streetscape and public realm design, and master planning projects.
 She also loves to volunteer for community causes and providing pro-bono graphic design assistance to emerging entrepreneurs.

 Rob Tilson, FASLA, PLA has held many positions for the Potomac Chapter.
 Most notably, he has served as a two-time President from 1993-1994, two-term Trustee from 1998-2003.
 While serving in these capacities, Rob represented the chapter on the Virginia Licensure Committee (1998-2001), 100 Parks/100 Years Program Committee (1998), and the Centennial Medallion Program Committee (1998).
 Rob also instituted and re-organized the Nominating Committee for the Chapter and served as Chairman from 2002 to 2003.
 He co-chaired the Host Committee for the 2010 ASLA National Meeting in Washington, DC.